am-impact/amcommand/README.md

 ## Adding your own commands

-If you'd like to add commands for a plugin you're developing, you can use the __addCommands__ function.
+If you'd like to add commands for a plugin you're developing, you can use the __addCommands__ hook!

 ### Example